Page Originated 8/1997

 Here are the details on how I approach the above items:

 The constant lights are implemented with voltage regulators.
 They do not take voltage away from the motor like diodes do, so you get the advantage of full top speed.
 Their disadvantage is the light doesn't come on until there is 5 volts on the rails, and the loco will usually be moving by that time.
-Diode controlled lighting costs extra; it has the advantage of turning on the lights before the loco moves, and has the disadvantages of being more complex (higher cost) and of reducing the loco's top speed.
+With DC diode controlled lighting costs extra; it has the advantage of turning on the lights before the loco moves, and has the disadvantages of being more complex (higher cost) and of reducing the loco's top speed.

 It is extremely important that proper operation of the locomotive be verified before it is shipped to the customer.
 I want the locomotive out of the box to be ready to run for many hours.
 The last thing I want is for the customer to have to return the locomotive to me because something wasn't right that I could have caught and fixed before shipment to the customer.